NVIDIA/data-science-stack/README.md

 _Note: This functionality is alpha only until WSL v2 becomes production ready_

 Follow the [install instructions](https://docs.nvidia.com/cuda/wsl-user-guide/index.html) for WSL v2 with CUDA support.
-Then, create a a Ubuntu or RHEL VM, open a terminal, and follow OS-specific instructions above.
+Then, create a Ubuntu or RHEL VM, open a terminal, and follow OS-specific instructions above.

 ## Installing the NVIDIA GPU Driver